COP29: What is the world doing about climate change?

 Has there been progress?

 Yes.
-Future temperature rises are expected to be less extreme thanks to government commitments to reduce greenhouse gas emissions - providing they are implemented - according to the U.N.
+Future temperature rises are expected to be less extreme thanks to commitments to reduce greenhouse gas emissions - providing they are implemented - according to the U.N.
 Intergovernmental Panel on Climate Change (IPCC).

 The IPCC says meeting the 1.5C goal would require cutting greenhouse gas emissions by 43% by 2030 from 2019 levels.